Please create an account to register wines in the competition.

 - Upon completion of the Competition, any unopened Entries will be destroyed or sold to raise money for charities selected by Decanter.
 Leftover Entries will not be returned or available for collection.

 - Winning Entrants will be sent full details of how they can promote medal-winning Entries, including through Bottle Stickers and other point-of-sale material.
 Please click here for further information.

-- The Decanter word marks and logos (including the medals) are the property of TI Media Ltd and any use of such marks by winning Entrants is under licence.
+- The Decanter word marks and logos (including the medals) are the property of Future Plc and any use of such marks by winning Entrants is under licence.
 Any unauthorised use, reproduction or alteration is strictly prohibited.